osmandin/att/README.md

 # from the folder, run the build, and package it:

-mvn clean install -P dev
+mvn clean package -P dev

-# to test it:
+# after building, test it:

 java -jar target/att-0.0.1-SNAPSHOT.war